thejezzi/watchmego/README.md

 # note that the directory is the only argument every other option
 # is specified by flags

-wmg ./subdir
+watchmego ./subdir

 # You can also log all debug messages if you ever have any trouble
-wmg -d ./subdir
+watchmego -d ./subdir

 # If you have no makefile in the directory, create it by using the
 # capital -C or --create flag
-wmg -C ./subdir
+watchmego -C ./subdir

 # If you want to check if your makefile is compatible use the
 # lowercase -c
-wmg -c ./subdir
+watchmego -c ./subdir

 # [ERROR] Makefile not found
 # Create Makefile? (y/n): y